Hungarian Civil War (1264–1265): Stephen's road to victory

 The victory over Ernye Ákos' army was the decisive factor for Stephen to prepare for the final assault of the civil war.
 The army was able to penetrate the heart of the kingdom unhindered, crossing the river Tisza at the port of Várkony and marching into Transdanubia.
 After being informed of the defeats of Lawrence, son of Kemény, then Ernye Ákos around the same time, Henry Kőszegi suspended the conquest of castles in Upper Hungary.
 His army marched south near the river port at Pest to prevent Stephen's contingent from crossing, which would have been equivalent to occupying the capital.
 According to Jans der Enikel, a near-contemporary Austrian chronicler, Henry's army consisted of Béla IV's whole royal army, complemented by an auxiliary troop of 1,000 men led by Henry Preussel, the rector of Buda, sent to the scene by Béla's spouse, Queen Maria.
+The chronicle says that, due to his illness, Henry Preussel hesitated to accept the assignment, but the queen successfully convinced him.
+Besides him, the participation of two Austrian knights from Vienna is known, certain Johan and Wetzel.
 Duchess Anna's son, Duke Béla of Macsó, was appointed nominal general of the royal army, with his lieutenants Henry Kőszegi and Henry Preussel, but the effective leadership remained in Henry Kőszegi's hands.
 Nevertheless, Henry Kőszegi's departure from Upper Hungary made it possible for local lords to join Stephen's advancing troops.
 For instance, several members of the widely extended Aba clan joined the cause, in addition to brothers Dietmar and Dietbert Apc.
 Stephen and his army gained a decisive victory over his father's army in the battle near Isaszeg in early March 1265.
 Egidius Monoszló and Nicholas Geregye led Stephen's cavalry.
 Stephen was present and led his troops on the battlefield, not only directing them but taking part in the fight.
 He defeated an attacking knight in a duel, while Alexander Karászi, who was on his right as a bodyguard, protected him from other attackers.
 Béla of Macsó was able to flee the battlefield, while Henry Kőszegi was taken prisoner by the young courtly knight, Reynold Básztély, who knocked the powerful lord out of his horse's saddle with his lance and captured him on the ground.
 Henry Preussel was also captured alive following the battle; he was executed shortly afterwards.
 According to Jans der Enikel's Weltchronik, Duke Stephen stabbed Preussel with a sword while the Austrian knight begged for his life.
 Two of Henry Kőszegi's sons, Nicholas and Ivan, were also captured.
 Alongside other captives, the three fettered Kőszegis were presented in Stephen's ducal court shortly after the battle.